rmoin/logistics-solution-accelerators/semiconductor/README.md

 # Factory Logistics

+The Logistics and Supply Chain solution accelerators can help you manage logistics and supply chain systems and mitigate challenges using AI:

+- Design and implement a sustainable and resilient supply chain
+- Manage the bi-directional flow and storage of goods and services
+- Track information between the point of origin and point of consumption
+- Minimize operational cost and boost resource utilization
+- Minimize supply-chain disruptions and adapt to changing customer demands

+AI Agent has a unique ability to help you optimize competing factors for efficiency and efficacy.

 This will deploy a solution accelerator using a UI by clicking the button below:

 ![Deploy To Azure](https://aka.ms/deploytoazurebutton)